Buffalo Bills vs. Houston Texans NFL Week 4 Odds, Plays and Insights for October 3, 2021

 The Houston Texans (1-2) will attempt to defy oddsmakers when they take on the Buffalo Bills (2-1) on Sunday, October 3, 2021 as an overwhelming 16.5-point underdog.
-The point total is set at 47.
+The point total is 47 for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.